smartdevicelink/sdl_evolution/proposals/NNNN-Add-function-to-transmit-audio-data.md

 Due to the current implementation, it is not possible to cancel the playback of data, which has been sent to the HU, hence audio interruption function cannot be implemented.
 Therefore, when the navigation points are continuous, the first audio is played as it is, but second/following audio may be delayed because of they are played after the previous one is completed.

-Also, if the next navigation guide audio data is sent during a navigation guide audio playback that is longer than a core timeout,the playback may be interrupted before it is complete due to a core timeout.
+Also, if the next navigation guide audio data is sent during a navigation guide audio playback that is longer than a Core timeout, the playback may be interrupted before it is complete due to a Core timeout.

 ## Proposed solution
 The audio data sending side subdivides (for example, every second calculated from bitsample / freq)